FAQ

 The “A” FACTOR

-Adrienne started reading legislation in 2007, started speaking to legislators on a regular basis in 2009, and by 2010 was looking at all of the bills every year in both the Senate and the House.
+Adrienne started reading legislation in 2007, started speaking to legislators in 2009, and by 2010 was looking at all of the bills every year in both the Senate and the House.
 Beginning in 2013, she provided formal training to private citizens in groups around the state who were looking to learn about being proactively involved in the civic process.
 Adrienne continually encouraged citizens to go beyond voting and make their voices heard throughout the year on specific issues of interest or concern to them.
 Working with citizens throughout the state opened the door to educating legislators on issues important to the people that were not getting attention of the media or well-known advocacy groups.

 One of the most common questions Adrienne received in training sessions was, “How do you know that?”
 Usually the answer required a timeline of various years’ proposed legislation, as well as the background quilt of lobbying efforts, money trails, and associated agency findings, which was difficult to infuse into a verbal exchange.
-Practice most certainly helps perfect, and Adrienne has over 10 years absorbed into her bird’s-eye view of what is going on in Frankfort.
+Practice most certainly helps perfect, and Adrienne has 16 years absorbed into her bird’s-eye view of what is going on in Frankfort.
 There is simply no replacement for intuition from a knowledge base of experience.

 In 2015, Adrienne was asked to accept employment in the executive branch.
 Throughout her four years of service with the Lt.
 Governor, she became exponentially more familiar with state agencies and programs, some of which she had previously been aware of through legislative efforts.
 However, the inside perspective shed much light on her outside perspective, just as much as her outside perspective shone into agencies needing serious reform based on real-world experience.